brson/rustle/README.md

-If the project doesn't build on the current nightly, then it's possible to specify other revisions with the `--toolchain` flag, which accepts the same formats as [multirust].
+If the project doesn't build on the current nightly, then it's possible to specify other revisions with the `--toolchain` flag, which accepts the same values as [multirust].

     curl -sf https://raw.githubusercontent.com/brson/rustle/master/rustle.sh | sh -s -- https://github.com/gchp/iota --toolchain nightly-2015-02-19
     iota